goFrendiAsgard/No-CMS/doc/tutorial.md

     Yes I know CodeIgniter sucks, but I never think that other framework is better (no offense here).
 I have try several PHP frameworks and always come back to CodeIgniter.
 However, I also try to write a better framework called [kokoropy](https://github.com/goFrendiAsgard/kokoropy) in Python.

 * __Will you stop No-CMS development?__
     I don't have any intention to stop the development.
 Some of my job is still related to `PHP`-`Mysql` stuff (although I think `Python` is better).
+Most server is still use PHP & MySQL.
+This is the biggest market trend.
 And No-CMS works well so far.
+People seems to look for PHP program since there are a lot of PHP developer out there.
+CodeIgniter is still one of big player here.